oskarth/netpowder/README.md

 ## Commands

 Here's an incomplete list of commands.
-The goal is to mimick the IRC protocol in terms of simplicty, while still allowing for more complex shell commands.
+The goal of the commands is to mimick the IRC protocol in terms of its simplicty, while still allowing for more complex shell commands.
 There are thus two types of commands: simple macros, and Unix commands that start with `shell`.

 If you want to see the implementation of the open/save/serve commands, have a look in `server/handler.rkt`.